marcelorcramos/TV-Show-Tracker/README.md

-# 🎬 TV Show Tracke
+# 🎬 TV Show Tracker

 A complete full-stack application for discovering and tracking TV shows, movies, and actors.
 Built with .NET 8 backend and React frontend.